125 year timeline

 October 13, 2017 – Fans unable to get tickets to Jason Isbell and the 400 Unit’s six-night run of shows in October were able to tune into a special livestream.

 The shows were highlighted by an unprecedented line-up of all-female openers including Southern-gothic sibling duo the Secret Sisters, soul singer Bettye LaVette, Amanda Shires, Julien Baker, Lydia Loveless, and the McCrary Sisters.

 Lula Naff Ryman Trailblazer Award Is Presented For The First Time

 October 17, 2017 – Nashville Business Journal and Ryman Hospitality Properties presented the first ever Lula Naff Ryman Trailblazer Award, recognizing an outstanding woman in music business history.
 The inaugural award was presented posthumously to Lula Naff, Ryman Auditorium’s long-term manager and significant player in the 1900’s, spearheading the establishment of the Ryman as one of the most culturally significant icons in the entertainment industry.
 Additional honorees at Nashville Business Journal’s Women in Music City Awards include Kelsea Ballerini and Jo Walker-Meador.
 The honorees were recognized at a red-carpet awards dinner on October 17 at Music City Center.
-To read more about Lula Naff, please click here.
+To read more about Lula Naff, please click here more info.

 Ryman Auditorium Is Inducted Into IEBA Hall of Fame